jiebins/tools/README.md

 # tools
-some useful tools for my development.
+Some useful tools for my development.
-# xlsx-to-json
+## xlsx-to-json

 To transform the xlsx file to json file, the tool which use "node-xlsx" is developed.